sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 30-08-2020

+- https://www.fpcomplete.com/blog/different-levels-async-rust/ async or not async in Rust

 # 29-08-2020

 - https://www.confluent.io/blog/kafka-fastest-messaging-system/ Kafka vs. Pulsar vs. RabbitMQ: throughput & latency